Brought to you by Rufty-Peedin Design Builders.

 Construction Starts for Raleigh’s Eighth Sheetz

 That was fast!
-Just over a month after permits were issued for a former recycling center at 8101 Glenwood Avenue, work has begun on the city’s newest Sheetz.
+Just over a month after permits were issued for the demolition of a former recycling center at 8101 Glenwood Avenue, work has begun on the city’s newest Sheetz.
 The 6,407 square-foot convenience store will be built out by prominent local contractors Holt Brothers Construction for a permitted cost just shy of a $1 million.

 Terrence Holt, former NFL and NC State football player, told us, “The Glenwood Avenue project is our second with Sheetz.
 Permits have been pulled and site work has begun.
 Along with the new structure, we will be cleaning up environmental issues on the site, upgrading infrastructure, as well as adding new traffic signals to reduce congestion.”